taprobane99/Lenovo-Yoga-Slim-7x-Dolby-Linux-Audio/README.md

 1. Why not use EasyEffects?
 As far as I know EasyEffects can't upmix sound to 4 speakers.
 2. Is this as good as Asahi Audio for Macbooks?
 I use the same pipewire filter chain they do, but not the Voltage/Current sensing so technically no, but it does sound good.
 3. Which Bankstown settings did you use?
 Custom tuning based on slightly tweaking Macbook Air M1 13 inch 2020 profile.
+4. Did you use AI?
+No!
+Aside from some minor help with file formatting, this is all my own work.

 # Sources I used
 `Windows/Windows/System32/DriverStore/FileRepository/dax3_ext_qc.inf_arm64_16835e993a9f5725/AUCD_DEV_0C29_SUBSYS_IDEA4002_ADCM_SUBSYS_IDEA4002.xml` (Dolby settings)